collapsed-stacks/startups/questions/3372/launching-2nd-saas-product-should-i-re-incorporate.md

 - tagged: `llc`, `delaware`, `c-corporation`
 - score: 3

-<p>I've launched my first SaaS product 4 years ago as LLC in Illinois.
-I didn't know much back then about incorporating correctly.</p>
+I've launched my first SaaS product 4 years ago as LLC in Illinois.
+I didn't know much back then about incorporating correctly.

-<p>Over the years, I've clearly heard that everyone is recommending that a corporation is started in Delaware as a C-corp, if one is hoping to eventually bring on investors and/or sell the business, I'm now considering this before launching my 2nd SaaS product.</p>
+Over the years, I've clearly heard that everyone is recommending that a corporation is started in Delaware as a C-corp, if one is hoping to eventually bring on investors and/or sell the business, I'm now considering this before launching my 2nd SaaS product.

-<p>So far, I've been financing development of the 2nd SaaS product from revenues of the first by the IL LLC.
-I would prefer to keep finances for both products together (don't want to maintain 2 bank accounts, Quickbooks subscriptions, Authorize.net subscriptions, and bunch of other subscriptions and services that can be shared across multiple products), if possible.</p>
+So far, I've been financing development of the 2nd SaaS product from revenues of the first by the IL LLC.
+I would prefer to keep finances for both products together (don't want to maintain 2 bank accounts, Quickbooks subscriptions, Authorize.net subscriptions, and bunch of other subscriptions and services that can be shared across multiple products), if possible.

-<p>So, if I keep finances together an in the original LLC, does it even make sense to start a Delaware C-corp that only "owns" the product?
-Is it even legal?</p>
+So, if I keep finances together an in the original LLC, does it even make sense to start a Delaware C-corp that only "owns" the product?
+Is it even legal?

-<p>If I don't start an DE C-Corp right now, and say some years from now someone wants to buy my 2nd product, can I easily incorporate a DE C-Corp and transfer the product to it?  </p>
+If I don't start an DE C-Corp right now, and say some years from now someone wants to buy my 2nd product, can I easily incorporate a DE C-Corp and transfer the product to it?

-<p>I'm a solo founder and own 100% of my company and products.</p>
+I'm a solo founder and own 100% of my company and products.

 ## Answer 3373